Maarten14C/rbacon/cran-comments.md

 0 errors | 0 warnings | 0 notes

-No revdep issues found with the dependent package 'rplum'
+Any remaining revdep issues found with the dependent package 'rplum' will be resolved by submitting an updated version of 'rplum'